nhquiroz/flake8-runner/README.md

 # flake8-runner
-Run flake8 on every .py file, from the current directory.
+A simple script that runs flake8 on every .py file, from the current directory.